Al-Barriyya

 Al-Barriyya was a Palestinian village in the Ramle Subdistrict of Mandatory Palestine.
 It was depopulated during the 1948 Arab–Israeli War on July 10, 1948, as part of Operation Dani.
 It was located 5.5 km southeast of Ramla, on the eastern bank of Wadi al-Barriyya.

 The area of the destroyed village has been overbuilt by Beit Hashmonai.

 History

 The Survey of Western Palestine (SWP) noted in 1882 that: "The name Barriyeh, 'Desert,' applied to a village, is explained by the inhabitants to be due to their ancestors having about 50 years ago lived in Abu Shusheh, whence they were expelled by the other villagers, and had to settle in the 'Desert,' or 'Outer Part.'
 They own most of the gardens of Abu Shusheh at the present day.
 This information is obtained from Mr. Bergheim."
+While the name is recorded already in the 16th century, the literal etymology of "desert, outer part' is confirmed by modern comparative linguistics.